 As mentioned before, I intend to feed the digester with kitchen scraps and some weeds processed through the mobile grinder cart.
 Tap water typically contains enough chlorine to negate the bugs doing the digesting, so I'm feeding it with water from my basement dehumidifier.
-Eventually, I'll add some cow dung to really jumpstart the reaction.
+Eventually, I'll add some cow manure to really jumpstart the reaction.

 Then, once I get the digester up to speed and the whole system purged of anything but biogas, the sky's the limit for what I can do with it.
 I'll likely run a small compressor to feed empty propane tanks for use in my barbecue, but I'm also considering buying a secondhand generator to convert to natural gas.
 Or, if anybody has experience building methane fuel cells, I'd love to hear from you!

 (Spring 2017) So I neglected to drain the digester and collector over the winter and thus both froze solid.
 Oops.
 I only lost the zip tie holding the gas outlet pipe in place on the collector, but the expand-o ice block in the digester popped the lid off and broke the water outlet pipe.
 The silicone seal on the compost inlet and the water outlet didn't hold up well either, so I scraped those off and replaced them with plumber's putty.

 I didn't collect much biogas in the fall - not enough time and not enough warmth to really get the reaction going - so I'll build up the digester again this spring and hopefully generate a good amount of gas this summer.

 Step 9: UPDATE: Improvements for Gas and Water Management